nateabele/agent-container/README.md

 const provider = new AIProvider();

-// Execute with auto-switching between Claude Code and Codex const result = await provider.execute("What is the capital of France?", 100);
+// Execute with auto-switching between all providers const result = await provider.execute("What is the capital of France?", 100);

 console.log(`Provider: ${result.provider}`);